immyemperor/servin/README.md

-# Servin - Cross-Platform Container Runtime
+# Servin - Open-Source Cross-Platform Container Runtime

 ## Overview

-Servin is a lightweight container runtime built from scratch in Go that provides comprehensive containerization capabilities with cross-platform support for development and production environments.
-It includes advanced security features such as user namespaces, rootless containers, and local registry support.
+Servin is a **free and open-source** lightweight container runtime built from scratch in Go that provides comprehensive containerization capabilities with cross-platform support for development and production environments.
+As an open-source project, Servin includes advanced security features such as user namespaces, rootless containers, and local registry support, with full transparency and community-driven development.

+**🔓 Open Source License**: Servin is released under an open-source license, allowing free use, modification, and distribution for both personal and commercial projects.

 ## � Quick Installation